nthparty/private-id-dist/README.md

 # private-id-dist
-WebAssembly with JavaScript bindings for the Private-ID protocol
+WebAssembly + JavaScript bindings for the Private-ID protocol

 # Usage
 ```JavaScript